What is a Demand Response Event?

 Have more questions?
 Submit a request

 During periods of high electricity demand, the electrical grid may implement Demand Response events.
-These events are designed to reduce strain on the power grid and maintain stability.
+While EVCS participates in these programs to maintain grid stability, these events are infrequent and affect only specific station locations for short periods.

 Demand Response events are activated to maintain a stable balance between the electricity being generated (supply) and the electricity being used (demand).
 When demand exceeds supply, it can lead to grid instability and potential outages.
 By reducing the charging rate during these events, EVCS helps to alleviate strain on the grid, ensuring a reliable power supply for all users.